Regularity results for classes of Hilbert C*-modules with respect to special bounded modular functionals: Special bounded modular functionals and kernels of bounded modular operators

 \begin{proof} In the situation given ${\rm Ker}(T_0)^{\bot\bot}$ contains an element $x_0 \not= 0$ that does not belong to ${\rm Ker}(T_0)$ and for which $T_0(x_0) \not= 0$.
 Consequently, the bounded $A$-linear functional $r_0(.) := \langle T_0(x_0), T_0(.) \rangle: N \to A$ maps ${\rm Ker}(T_0)$ to zero, but is unequal to zero on ${\rm Ker}(T_0)^{\bot\bot}$ since $\langle T_0(x_0), T_0(x_0) \rangle > 0$ by assumption.
 Obviously, the defined map $r_0$ can be applied to any element of $N$. \end{proof}

-\begin{prop} Let $M \subset N$ be a pair of Hilbert $A$-modules over a C*-algebra $A$ such that $M^\bot = \{ 0 \}$.
-Suppose, there exists a bounded module functional $r_0: N \to A$ the kernel of which contains $M$.
+\begin{prop} Let $M \subset N$ be a pair of Hilbert $A$-modules over a C*-algebra $A$ such that $M^\bot = \{ 0 \}$ and $N$ is full.
+Suppose, there exists a non-trivial bounded module functional $r_0: N \to A$ the kernel of which contains $M$.
 Then $N$ admits a bounded non-adjointable module operator $T_0: N \to N$ such that its kernel is not biorthogonally complemented and contains $M$. \end{prop}